Cognitive Benefits of Learning a Second Language

 When we think about self-care and improving our mental health, learning a new language isn't usually the first thing that pops into our minds.
 But here's the thing – it totally should be!
 Learning another language has incredible mental health benefits that don't get enough attention.

-We know how language learning can help prevent dementia in the long run, which is awesome in itself.
+We know how language learning can help prevent dementia in the long run, which is fantastic.
 But there's another side to it just as important: it combats anxiety and mild depression!
 It’s a powerful tool in your mental health toolkit.
 Let's look into some of them.

 1. Language Learning Makes You More Empathetic